 Last year, a European study found that some mega-cruise ships emit as much CO2 annually as a small town.

-“What we have to be able to do is plug those docked cruise ships into a renewable network so they can switch their generators off,” Mr Stephens said.
+“What we have to be able to do is plug those cruise ships into a renewable landside network so they can switch their generators off,” Mr Stephens said.

-“We’ll probably do that within the next year or two.
+“We’ll probably do that in the not-too-distant future.
 It’s a big deal for the industry.”

-Vision 2060 was conceived to help the Port achieve its long-term objective of becoming Australia’s premier port and logistics hub.
+Vision 2060 was conceived to help Port of Brisbane achieve its long-term objective of becoming Australia’s premier port and logistics hub and to support South East Queensland’s future growth.

 Supply chains will have to be seamlessly connected, both physically and digitally, with dedicated road and rail connections to strategically located inland ports.

-According to the Port’s blueprint, the future will be one where terminal cranes regenerate power with each autonomous movement, as solar panels use all available rooftop space.
+According to the Port of Brisbane blueprint, the future will be one where terminal cranes regenerate power with each autonomous movement, as solar panels use all available rooftop space.

 Shipping lines, it says, are exploring the use of alternative fuels in their fleets, experimenting with green ammonia, hydrogen and methanol, while road operators increase their adoption of electric vehicles and rail providers consider a mix of electrification and green biofuels.